A message queue I built from scratch.

 Why would I need this?

 When you have multiple services that need to communicate.
 Instead of Service A calling Service B directly (and failing if B is down), A drops a message in the queue and moves on.
 B picks it up when it's ready.
+This decouples your services and makes them resilient to failures.

 How is this different from Kafka?